-(1) A councillor who did not participate in the debate on a motion or proposal (hereafter the "original motion") may, at the end of a speech on the original motion, propose that the matter be deferred.
+- (1) A councillor who did not participate in the debate on a motion or proposal (hereafter the "original motion") may, at the end of a speech on the original motion, propose that the debate be suspended, provided that no councillor may, during any meeting, move or second more than one proposal that a debate be suspended. - (2) The councillor who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her proposal, but he or she has no right of reply.
+The seconder may not address the meeting on the proposal.

-- (2) The councillor who made the proposal in terms of sub-rule (1) may address the meeting for five minutes on his or her proposal, but he or she has no right of reply.
-The seconder may not address the meeting on the proposal - (3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion. - (4) The introducer of the original motion may, when a proposal in sub-rule (1) has been made and its introducer has spoken in terms of sub-rule (2), address the meeting on that proposal without detracting from his or her right to reply should that proposal be rejected.
-If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion. - (5) If the proposal in terms of sub-rule (1) concerns a recommendation of the mayoral committee, the matter must, if that proposal is carried, be included in the next report of this committee.
-If the proposal in terms of sub-rule (1) concerns a recommendation of a section 79 -committee, the matter must, if that proposal is carried, be included in the next report of the committee concerned to the mayoral committee.
-If the proposal in terms of sub-rule (1) concerns any other matter, such matter must be included in the agenda of the first ordinary council meeting next ensuing.
+- (3) A proposal similar to the proposal in terms of sub-rule (1) may not be made within half an hour after the first proposal was defeated in respect of the same original motion. - (4) The introducer of the original motion may, when a proposal in sub-rule (1) has been made and after its introducer has spoken in terms of sub-rule (2), address the meeting on that proposal without detracting from his or her right to reply should that proposal be rejected.
+If a proposal in terms of sub-rule (1) is rejected, a vote must be taken on the original motion without any further discussion. - (5) A proposal in terms of sub-rule (1) must be rejected if the council or committee, as the case may be, is required by law to pass a resolution on the matter on or before a particular date. - (6) If a proposal in terms of sub-rule (1) is carried, the meeting must deal with the next item on the agenda.
+The item, in respect of which the debate has been suspended, must be placed first on the list of motions in the next agenda of the council or committee concerned, as the case may be. - (7) At the resumption of a suspended debate, the introducer of the suspension motion must address the meeting first.